Unstructured-IO/UNS-MCP/README.md

 mcp dev uns_mcp/server.py
 ```

-If you need to log calls to `UnstructuredClient`, set the environment variable `DEBUG_API_REQUESTS=false`.
+If you need to log request call parameters to `UnstructuredClient`, set the environment variable `DEBUG_API_REQUESTS=false`.
-The logs are stored in the file `unstructured_client.log`, which can be examined to debug calls to `UnstructuredClient` functions.
+The logs are stored in a file with the format `unstructured-client-{date}.log`, which can be examined to debug request call parameters to `UnstructuredClient` functions.

 ## Running locally minimal client
 ```